crystalschang/hull-conversations/README.md

 ## Step 2 - Creating wrapper widget

-We want to display different template in function of the user log in state.
-If he is a visitor we will show him an `intro` template, if he is logged, we will show him a `logged_in` template.
+We want to display different things in function of the user log in state.
+If he is logged, we will show him a form if he isn't we will show him a sign in button.

 To do that we need to create a `wrapper` widget.